DZGoldman/specs/v0/protocols.md

 Now, both parties could simply broadcast the application on chain, wait the dispute period, and then broadcast the execution of the Conditional Transfer, thereby paying out the funds on chain.
 A better solution, however, is to transfer the funds controlled by the application back to the Free Balance contract off chain, so that they could be reused for other applications.

+ Is it safe to say that after an application is installed, the only time funds are transfered back to Free Balance is at the uninstallation step?
+(I'm wondering if any sort of "splice-out" functionality could be supported, where some funds are brought out to "settle" back in Free Balance while the app stays installed.
+I'm not sure that there's any case where this would be desirable.)

 Using our Tic-Tac-Toe example, imagine Alice made the final winning move, declaring X the winner.
 If Alice runs the Uninstall Protocol, then the Counterfactual state transitions to

 ![uninstall](./img/uninstall.png)